Darkness4/blog/pages/blog/2023-10-09-understanding-authentication/page.md

   example-user add:mail:example-user@example.com
 ```

-You can use [Keycloak](https://www.keycloak.org/docs/latest/server_admin/#_user-storage-federation) or [Zitadel](https://zitadel.com/docs/guides/integrate/identity-providers/ldap) which are solutions that are waaayyy larger.
+You can use [Keycloak](https://www.keycloak.org/docs/latest/server_admin/#_user-storage-federation) or [Zitadel](https://zitadel.com/docs/guides/integrate/identity-providers/ldap) which are solutions that are waaayyy larger but offer self-registration.

 ## Conclusion